 The Center for Faculty Advancement partners with Teaching, Learning & Technology (TLT) to offer a variety of resources to foster learning communities among NYU faculty and to support them in their teaching.
 TLT offers a variety of central resources to support your teaching needs, including instructional designers, emerging tools and educational research.

 Wagner’s Teaching in Progress (TIP) Workshops

 TIP engages in peer learning to enhance our teaching—in general and especially as it relates to issues of identity, diversity, and inclusion.
 In each session, a faculty member brings a knotty question or experience (a mini-case) to the group.
 We dig in and see what we can learn from the conversation (rather than simply giving advice to the faculty member).
 In the past, case writers have brought difficult class interactions, questions about how to teach a particular race-related topic, or a design of a syllabus.
-Led by Associate Professor of Public and Nonprofit Management Erica Foldy, TIP workshops typically occur twice per semester and you will be invited via email after the start of the semester.
+Led by Clinical Assistant Professor of Public Service Thom Blaylock, TIP workshops typically occur twice per semester and you will be invited via email after the start of the semester.

 Course Evaluations/Mid-Semester Feedback

 All faculty are required to conduct mid-semester feedback in their classes.
 You will be prompted to do so by an email from Rajeev Dehejia.
 Feedback does not have to be shared with anyone on staff or faculty, it merely serves as a temperature check with students.
 You will be given a template you can use, or you can use your own tool.
 Approximately two weeks before the end of the term, course evaluations will open.
 Course evaluations are facilitated through Albert and are anonymous.
 We ask that faculty set aside 5 minutes at the end of their last class to allow students to complete their evaluations, which are mobile friendly.